FredericRezeau/soroban-kit/crates/oracle-soroban-kit/README.md

 This crate is part of `soroban-kit`: [Github](https://github.com/FredericRezeau/soroban-kit) | [crates.io](https://crates.io/crates/soroban-kit).

 `oracle-soroban-kit` implements a simple demo **oracle broker** charging a fee from subscribers for each data request.
-It uses of the `oracle` feature in `soroban-kit`.
+It uses the `oracle` feature in `soroban-kit`.

 `soroban-kit` is designed for compactness, focusing on slim constructs.
 It is built on Rust's dependency-free `core` library and the `soroban-sdk`.
 All modules are feature-gated, offering you the flexibility to compile only the components essential for your project.

-Take a look at [Litemint Smart Contracts]([src/lib.rs](https://github.com/litemint/litemint-soroban-contracts)) to see an integration of the library in real-world smart contracts.
+Take a look at [Litemint Smart Contracts](https://github.com/litemint/litemint-soroban-contracts) to see an integration of the library in real-world smart contracts.

 ## Commands